Lamar University Undergraduate Admissions Process and Requirements

 For more information about the Texas Success Initiative, approved placement testing, or college readiness at Lamar University, please contact the Undergraduate Advising Center at (409) 880-8822.

 Lamar University is committed to helping students attain their educational goals and expand their opportunities.
 Financial assistance is monetary assistance to help with costs associated with attendance at Lamar University.
 Financial assistance in the form of scholarships, grants, loans, and employment is available to qualified students.
 Information regarding programs, policies, rules, regulations, and eligibility criteria may be obtained from the Student Financial Assistance Office, P.O.
-Box 10042, Beaumont, Texas, 77710, (409) 880-7011 or http://financialaid.lamar.edu.
+Box 10042, Beaumont, Texas, 77710, (409) 880-7011 or the Student Financial Assistance Office.

-Financial assistance applications (FAFSA) and related documents should be completed by April 1 to meet the priority deadline for the following academic year.
-Notification of awards will be mailed or emailed in late spring and early summer.
+Financial assistance applications (FAFSA) and related documents should be completed by March 31st to meet the priority deadline for the following academic year.
+Notification of awards will begin to be emailed in late spring.
 The university will continue to award student assistance as long as funds are available.
-The most desirable types of assistance are normally expended early; therefore, students should make every effort to meet the April 1 deadline.
+The most desirable types of assistance are normally expended early; therefore, students should make every effort to meet the March 31st deadline.

-Complete and submit the Free Application for Federal Student Aid (FAFSA) by applying online at www.fafsa.gov.
+Complete and submit the Free Application for Federal Student Aid (FAFSA).
 Using the most recent income tax information, students need to complete a new FAFSA the first year and a renewal FAFSA in subsequent years.
-The student and one of his biological parents can speed up the process by obtaining a PIN to be able to sign the application.
-A PIN can be obtained at www.pin.gov.
+The student and one of his/her biological parents can speed up the process by obtaining a FSA ID to be able to sign the application.
 Make sure that Lamar University receives the information by listing Lamar University when completing the FAFSA.
 Lamar University’s school code is 003581.
-The student will receive an acknowledgement from the U.S. Dept of Education upon receipt.
+The student will receive an acknowledgement from the U.S. Department of Education upon receipt.

-Once a student’s electronic information is received by Lamar University, the Financial Assistance Office will request additional documentation before the student is awarded.
-Once the student has been admitted to Lamar University, he can log into his student account online and view what documents the Financial Assistance Office is requesting.
-Often the request will include the student’s tax return and his parents' tax return information from the tax year requested on the FAFSA.
+Once a student’s electronic information is received by Lamar University, the Office of Student Financial Assistance will request additional documentation before the student is awarded.
+Once the student has been admitted to Lamar University, he/she can log into his/her self-service banner account online and view what documents the Financial Assistance Office is requesting.
+Often the request will include the student’s and if applicable parent’s tax return information from the tax year requested on the FAFSA.
 Students are encouraged to use the IRS data retrieval tool on the FAFSA.
-Copies of all W-2s for non-filers, a verification worksheet (available on LU's Financial Assistance website), and documentation of additional untaxed income such as child support may be needed.
+Additional documentation may be requested to complete the verification process.

-Once financial assistance has been awarded, a student will need to accept the grants and loans online and follow the additional instructions for student loans to ensure the funds arrive as soon as possible.
-Students who accept loans will need to complete an additional step by completing Entrance Counseling and a Master Promissory Note at www.studentloans.gov.
+Once financial assistance has been awarded, grants (if applicable), will be automatically be accepted on behalf the student.
+If the student was awarded loans and would like to receive these funds, he/she will need to accept them on self-service banner.
+Students who accept loans will need to complete Entrance Counseling and a Master Promissory Note at www.studentloans.gov.
 Students must completely follow all instructions to receive all of their financial assistance.

 Parents wishing to request a PLUS loan will complete the PLUS application and PLUS Master Promissory Note at www.studentloans.gov by logging in with parent information.
-Once the Office of Financial Assistance receives a request for the PLUS loan and all required documentation is complete, the parent and student must complete a Plus Loan Worksheet telling Lamar University whether the refund, if any as a result of the PLUS loan, should be given to the parent or the student.
+Once the Office of Financial Assistance receives an approval for the PLUS loan the funds will be awarded to the student and he/ she must accept the award on self-service banner.

-Provided a student has registered during the priority registration time frame and all processing is complete, money will be disbursed to the student’s account up to three days before classes begin.
-Any residual money (refund) will be disbursed to students through the Cardinal One Card.
+Provided a student has registered during the priority registration time frame and all processing is complete, money will be disbursed to the student’s account up to seven days before classes begin.
+Any residual money (refund) will be disbursed to students through the Cardinal One Card by the Cashiers’ Office.
 Note: Prior to Lamar University releasing funds, the Office of Financial Assistance will check the number of class hours in which a student is enrolled, satisfactory academic progress, default status, and if a student has completed the entrance counseling requirement.
 Students will be awarded grant, work study, and loans based on full-time enrollment (undergraduates–12 hours, graduates–9 hours) If enrolled for less than full time, financial assistance WILL NOT DISBURSE TO THE STUDENT.
-If a student knows he or she will not be enrolled full time and has not accepted any loan money, the student can notify the Office of Financial Assistance in writing by sending an email to firstname.lastname@example.org from his or her LU email address to have financial assistance adjusted for fewer hours of enrollment.
+If a student knows he or she will not be enrolled full time, the student can notify the Office of Financial Assistance in writing by sending an email to firstname.lastname@example.org from his or her LU email address to have financial assistance adjusted for fewer hours of enrollment.
 Emails from other addresses will not be accepted.
 As a result, financial assistance will be adjusted for fall and spring, and the student may receive less grant, work-study, and loan money than originally awarded.
-Grant money will be reduced before the financial assistance disbursement date.
-Once grant money has been reduced, a student may not be able to receive additional grant money if he adds classes after financial assistance has already been reduced.
-If a student notifies the Office of Financial Assistance and has already accepted loan money, an Additional Loan Worksheet may be required.
+If grant money has been reduced, a student may not be able to receive additional grant money if he adds classes after financial assistance has already been reduced.
+If a student adds classes after loans have been reduced due to enrollment status an Additional Loan Worksheet may be required if the student wishes to have the loan amount increased based on his/her new enrollment status.
 (Students in the Academic Partnership programs will be awarded based on their actual hours of enrollment and do not have to notify the Office of Financial Assistance of schedule changes.)
-Any student who withdraws during the first 60 percent of the semester will owe grant and/or loan funds to the government.
+Any student who withdraws during the first 60 percent of the semester may have grant/ loan funds returned to the DOE.
+This return may leave the student with a balance owed to Lamar University.
+Also, the student may be required to pay grants funds back the Department of Education.
 There is no exception to this rule, and students cannot appeal this decision to Lamar University.

 Lamar University may provide a short-term loan (payment arrangement) for students in need.
-Short-term loans for 30 to 60 days are designed to cover emergency situations and must be repaid within the semester in which the loan is made.
 Those interested in a short-term loan should contact the Cashier's Office at (409) 880-8390.